3 June 2026 Seminars

 09:30 - 10:30

-Join Laura Baker, Interim National Deputy Director for Mental Health, in exploring the regulators' perspective on safe, compassionate and effective environments in mental health settings.
+Join Laura Baker, Interim National Deputy Director for Mental Health, and Raf Hamaizia from Cygnet, in exploring the regulators' perspective on safe, compassionate and effective environments in mental health settings.
 In this session, Laura will look across the picture of quality in services that CQC hold, highlighting what’s working well in practice and showcasing some examples of good practice.

 Speakers: